aws/aws-cdk/packages/@aws-cdk/integ-runner/README.md

   Use together with `--app` to fully customize how tests are run, or use with a single `--language` preset to change which files are detected for this language.
 - `--language`
   The language presets to use.
-You can discover and run tests written in multiple languages by passing this flag multiple times (`--language javascript --language typescript`).
+You can discover and run tests written in multiple languages by passing this flag multiple times (`--language typescript --language python`).
 Defaults to all supported languages.
 Currently supported language presets are:
   - `javascript`:
     - File RegExp: `^integ\..*\.js$`
     - App run command: `node {filePath}`